dkryaklin/aviasales_test/README.md

 use npm install for install
 use npm start for start
-use npm build for build :)
+use npm run build for build :)